Defective Product Accident Lawyer in Ocala, Florida

 • Polaris, the maker of off-road vehicles, is routinely sued for accidents involving its vehicles, including numerous recent lawsuits where its ATVs caught fire.

-• John Deere was held responsible for the defective design of its bobcat that requires users to stand in place after a man pitched forward and the machine ran over him.
+• John Deere was held responsible for the defective design of its bobcat because users of a tree grappler attachment could dangerously stand in place which would cause them to get run over if they fell off.

 • Takata, the company that made airbags, went out of business due to lawsuits after it sold airbags that explosively deployed